Please visit the NVIDIA cuQuantum Python documentation.

 Alternatively, assuming you already have a Python environment set up (it doesn’t matter if it’s a Conda env or not), you can also install cuQuantum Python this way:

-pip solver will also install both cuTENSOR and cuQuantum for you.
+pip solver will also install all dependencies for you (including both cuTENSOR and cuQuantum wheels).

 To compile and install cuQuantum Python from source, please follow the steps below: